PseudoMon/plater/README.md

 Copy or clone this repository to wherever directory you want to work in.
 Put `__main__.py` and `settings.py` in a folder title `plater`.

 Edit `settings.py` as you like.
-For more details see the section below.
+For more details see the sections below.

 Create a folder for your templates and another folder for your site contents.
 You can name them whatever as long as it's consistent with the names in `settings.py`.
 By the end you should have three different folders in your working directory: templates, contents, and plater.

 In that directory, run `python plater` and your website will be generated, assuming the templates and contents are there.

 ## Content and Metadata
-Plater will look at your content folder and create a page out of every markdown file in there, unless noted otherwise (see below).
+Plater will look at your content folder and create a page out of every markdown file in there, unless noted otherwise (see below sections).
 The file can have some metadata written at its top like this:"
 ```
 title: Title of the page
 type: blog